cbrownstein/brownstein.co-do/content/post/please-dont-get-a-french-bulldog/index.md

 [cover]
 image = "leila-on-grass-with-leash.jpg"
-alt = "Picture of a black French Bulldog named Leila in the sun lying down on grass" caption = "Would anyone like to adopt me?"
+alt = "Picture of a black French Bulldog named Leila in the sun lying down on grass"
 +++

 **Why would anyone want to own a French Bulldog?**